 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.

 - Longer lasting: Gets more shots (600 versus 440) out of a single battery charge.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 2 years of technical progress since the 760D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 800D emerges as the winner of the match-up (5 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 800D emerges as the winner of the match-up (6 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.